georgiesamaha/configBuilder-nf/README.md

 * Simple HPC config builder that submits tasks as jobs to scheduler or local tasks
 * Preloads modules with `beforeScript` operator
+* Set max walltime, cpu, memory for queue
+* TODO: tower functionality included
 * TODO: Ask if want to trace resource usage for efficiency evaluation
 * TODO: Set number of retries with increasing resources
-* TODO: Set max walltimes

 ## nf-core config builder